The Difference Between an Islamic and Conventional Mortgage

 The Co-Ownership Model

-The home financing program that Guidance Residential created is based on an Islamic financial concept known as “Musharakah Mutanaqisa” or “Diminishing Partnership.”
+Guidance Residential’s halal mortgages are based on an Islamic financial concept known as “Musharakah Mutanaqisa” or “Diminishing Partnership.”

 How the Co-Ownership Model Works

-Although both co-owners would have the right to occupy the property in this transaction, Guidance gives the customer the exclusive enjoyment and use of the whole property.
+Since both parties are co-owners, they would normally both have the right to occupy the property.
+However, in this transaction, Guidance gives the customer the exclusive enjoyment and use of the whole property.
 In exchange for this exclusive right, the customer pays Guidance what is known as a Profit Payment.

 This Profit Payment is part of the customer’s monthly payment to Guidance Residential.
-The other part, called the Acquisition Payment, allows the customer to gradually buy out Guidance Residential’s shares of the home.
+The other part, called the Acquisition Payment, allows the customer to gradually buy out Guidance Residential’s shares of the home in monthly installments.
 Together, these two amounts make up a predictable monthly payment that is competitive with the monthly payments in a conventional mortgage.

 As the customer makes Acquisition Payments to acquire a further share in the property, Guidance’s ownership share decreases.
 This creates the “declining balance” nature of the program.